Geotechnical & Materials Testing Blog | Aldoa

 By understanding how aggregates are distributed, CMT labs can validate supplier quality, troubleshoot mix issues, and ensure every project meets design standards.

-• Balance or scale accurate to 0.1 g or 0.1% of sample mass
+• Balance accurate to 0.1 g or 0.1% of sample mass

-• Pan and cover
+• Collection pan and cover

-• Drying oven (for pre- and post-test drying)
+• Drying oven

-For coarse aggregates, sieve sizes may include 5 in., 3½ in., 2 in., 1 in., ¾ in., ½ in., and ⅜ in.
+Coarse Aggregate: 5 in., 3½ in., 2 in., 1 in., ¾ in., ½ in., ⅜ in.

-ASTM C136 Procedure: Step-by-Step
+ASTM C136 Step-by-Step Procedure

 The sieve analysis process separates aggregate particles by size, using a series of stacked sieves with progressively smaller openings.